Search

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
-A Fulbright Scholar and NASA Journalist in Space finalist, he has a whole passel of books, games and articles on historical subjects.
-He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.
-Leopold despises motorcycles.
+A Fulbright Scholar and NASA Journalist in Space finalist, he has published a great many books, games and articles on historical subjects; people are saying that some of them are actually good.
+He lives in Birmingham, Alabama with his wife, three children, and new puppy.
+He misses his lizard-hunting Iron Dog, Leopold.

 NOW SHIPPING